jufab/opentelemetry-angular-interceptor/README.md

       logBody: true, //(boolean) true add body in a log, nothing otherwise
       serviceName: 'example-app', //Service name send in trace
-      probabilitySampler: '0.7', //Samples a configurable percentage of traces, string value between '0' to '1' },
+      probabilitySampler: '0.7', //Samples a configurable percentage of traces, string value between '0' to '1' logLevel:DiagLogLevel.ALL //(Enum) DiagLogLevel is an Enum from @opentelemetry/api },
     otelcolConfig: {
       url: 'http://localhost:55681/v1/trace', //URL of opentelemetry collector